 - Use little oil, if sticks too much.
 Once properly kneaded, it will not stick to your hands.

 - If the curd is too watery then adjust the amount of water accordingly.

 - Let the potatoes cool down completely before grating.

-- I have observed that results are pretty good if the potatoes are grated.
-Though, if you wish, you may mash them otherwise also.
+- I have observed that the results are pretty good if the potatoes are grated.

 - Before wrapping in cling film, let the kulchas cool down completely.
 May get soggy even if packed when slightly warm.